Weather-Driven Ops: Turn Today's Forecast Into a Reliable Plan

 Make weather a simple daily signal

-• Tie to actions: Each mode triggers a checklist-staffing float, HVAC checks, fleet preconditioning, comms templates.
+- Tie to actions: Each mode triggers a checklist - staffing float, HVAC checks, fleet preconditioning, and comms templates; see AI for Operations for examples.

-• Alert smart: Send one concise update per shift with only deltas from yesterday.
+- Alert smart: Send one concise update per shift with only deltas from yesterday - use Prompt Engineering to craft threshold-driven alerts and concise templates.
 Kill noise like language menus or unrelated news.

 Ops checklists you can deploy today